26 December 1916 : 2nd LT George Bemand

 Minnie would appear to be of British and African-Caribbean ancestry - she brought her children to England from Jamaica on at least three occasions between 1907 (October 1907, July 1908) and 1912 giving Upper House Farm, Leominster, owned by George Beman, as their registered address.
 Minnie, her three boys and the youngest Elsie appear to have settled permanently in the England from 1912.
 They lived in West London.

-The 'New' Science Building, Dulwich College, designed by Charles E Barry, built between 1906 and 1908. (c) Dulwich College Timeline 2021
+New Science Building, Dulwich College 1908 (c) Dulwich College Timeline 2021

 George (junior) remained in the country from 1907 and attended Dulwich College.
 He subsequently went up to University College London as a student.